hillst/spirobase/README.md

 The server will automatically update the database and push it live.
 In future versions there may be a waiting feature where they are pushed to a non-published state (similar to drupal and wordpress).

+If you want to upload files to the server, this should be done manually.
+All files belong in web/includes.
+They can be accessed from twig using the asset command.

 #Important Notes#
 parameters.yml is not included or configured.
 This file is in the app/config directory and is required for connection to the database.

-Be sure to use seed.sql to seed your database, it contains two default users, admin and user.
+Be sure to use base.sql to seed your database, it contains two default users, admin and user.
 Both user's passwords are password.
 Neither have an associated salt.

 #Adding Users and Security Notes#
-Currently the only way to do this is to manually edit the database.
-I may add a file outside of the framework for doing this, as Symfony does not allow for properly adding users with an attached role.
-To properly salt and encode the password, do the following:

-$factory = $this->get('security.encoder_factory');
-$user = new User();
-$encoder = $factory->getEncoder($user);
-$password = $encoder->encodePassword('ryanpass', $user->getSalt());
-$user->setPassword($password);

-The basic configuration, as set in app/config/security.yml uses sha1 encoding, for entering passwords manually be sure to use this.

-Additionally, in that same file, be sure to enable https for the secured area.
+The site should also be configured to use https for the manage page and login pages.
+In app/config/security.yml there is a setting that is commented out requiring for https.
+Additionally apache may need to be configured.

+By adding users from the manage page on the admin account, you can easily create new admins.
+As of now there is no way to remove users without manually editing the database.